7 Ene 2019

 Suprisingly enough, the term "smartphone" originated as far back as 1995.
 However, the first true smartphone actually made its debut three years earlier in 1992.
 It was called the Simon Personal Communicator, and it was created by IBM more than 15 years before Apple released the iPhone.

-Smartphones are called as "smart " because, they provide informations right when you need them and can present them in a more useful way.
+Smartphones are called as "smart " because, they provide information right when you need them and can present them in a more useful way.
 This is accomplished through applications.
 Their focus was to provide cellular connectivity between two of these devices to let people talk with each other wirelessly.

 “With the ACT Enterprise Apple and Android compatible apps, if someone is remote and they want to open a door or they want to grant somebody access, real-time monitoring, user management, and administration are all possible through your smartphone”, outlines Ross Wilks, Head of Marketing Communications at the company.